 Do not over beat.

 To the batter add rice cereal, shredded coconut, old fashioned oats.
-Using silicon spatula fold the mix until combined.
+Using a silicon spatula fold the mix until combined.

 Fold in chocolate chips into the batter.

-If batter is too dry you can add ¼ to ½ cup shortening or butter depending on how dry the batter is.
+If the batter is too dry you can add ¼ to ½ cup shortening or butter depending on how dry the batter is.

 Use a medium scoop to drop cookie batter onto a baking tray lined with parchment paper or silicon mat.
-Ensure cookies are spaced well, atleast 3 inches gap between one another.
+Ensure cookies are spaced well, at least 3 inches gap between one another.

 Store leftover cookies in airtight containers at room temperature for up to a week.